 Fortunately, the solution here is simple.
 Use a VPN with a good kill switch, and make sure the kill switch is enabled when you need privacy online.

 Many of the best VPNs have a VPN kill switch (also known as an internet kill switch or simply a kill switch).
 A kill switch detects when there is a problem with the connection to the VPN, and stops (kills) the flow of messages from your device.
 While this interrupts whatever you were doing when the connection failed, it also prevents messages with your real IP address in them from getting out where someone might see them.

 If you value your privacy, a VPN with a good kill switch is the way to go.

 Two types of VPN kill switches

-By now, you can see why a kill switch is so important.
+By now, you can see why a VPN kill switch is so important.
 So let’s take a very quick look at three top-quality VPNs that have excellent kill switches in addition to all their other outstanding characteristics.

 The best VPNs with a kill switch

 We’ve reviewed countless VPN services over the years.
 And we keep revisiting the good ones so we can keep you abreast of the latest info on the best of the best.
 When we do this, we keep coming back to three VPNs that currently rise above all the rest.
 One of the many reasons we consider these to be the best VPN services is that all of them have excellent VPN kill switches.